-What really sets Worcester apart are the independent businesses in stunning locations that you can’t find in every city, from bars in 16th century Tudor houses, to burger joints under railway arches, and pub gardens on the riverbank.
-Worcester is home to a host of live music venues, weekly open air markets, a retro gaming and pinball arcade and an indoor climbing centre.
-These vibrant venues are combined with the everyday staples and shops that everyone needs, including ample supermarkets, restaurants and cinemas.
+Why Worcester?
+What makes Worcester unique is its thriving independent businesses in stunning locations, from bars in 16th century Tudor houses, to burger joints under railway arches, and pub gardens on the riverbank.
+The city is brimming with a variety of independent cafes and bars (many offering student discounts) and ample supermarkets, restaurants and cinema chains.
+Worcester is home to a host of live music venues, weekly open-air markets, a retro gaming and pinball arcade and indoor climbing centre.

 Worcester has previously been voted the happiest city in the UK, as well as finishing in the top three for both safety and friendliness, making it an ideal city in which to make your home.

 A Vibrant City

 At Worcester you will become part of a vibrant and innovative community.